rschristopher/ischristtrue.com/src/ancient-views/index.md

 ???+ example "Leviathan and Behemoth by William Blake"
     <center>![lev-beh](/images/lev-beh.jpg)</center>

-Sometimes, as in this William Blake artwork, an ouroboros-like motif is created using *both* Behemoth and Leviathan, making a kind of beastly *ying yang*, contrasting order and chaos in the form of primordial beasts
+Sometimes, as in this William Blake artwork, an ouroboros-like motif is created using *both* Behemoth and Leviathan, making a kind of beastly *yin-yang*, contrasting order and chaos in the form of primordial beasts
-(note the related the beasts from Book of Daniel and Book of Revelation).
+(note the related beasts from Book of Daniel and Book of Revelation).

 The key to understanding the ouroboros is that it represents cyclical completion.
 It explicitly represents a [Luciferian](https://en.m.wikipedia.org/wiki/Luciferianism)